 Organizations with a corporate wireless LAN can monitor and secure their network and user access to ensure data security.
 5G connected devices, however, cannot offer this level of scrutiny.

-The introduction of 5G will have little impact on WiFi – the two will likely coexist, as 4G and WiFi do now.
-This is a thought shared by Anand Oswal, Cisco Senior Vice President – Engineering, who in a recent post states that both WiFi and 5G will play a large part in changing networking in 2019.
+The introduction of 5G will continue to have little impact on WiFi – the two will likely coexist, as 4G and WiFi do now.

-Although there is overlap, the use cases for WiFi and 5G remain independent – it is even likely that WiFi will play a key role in many 5G developments.
+Although there is overlap, the use cases for WiFi and 5G remain independent – it is even likely that WiFi will play a key role in many 5G developments as the technology grows.